Thea Hail

-Madison Knisley (born September 9, 2003) is an American professional wrestler and gymnast.
-She is signed to WWE where she performs on the NXT brand under the ring name Thea Hail.
+Madison Knisley (born September 9, 2003) is an American professional wrestler and former gymnast.
+As of March 2022, she is signed to WWE, where she performs on the NXT brand under the ring name Thea Hail.

 Early life

-Madison Knisley was born in Pittsburgh, Pennsylvania.
-She went to school at Pivik Elementary School, in Plum Borough, Pennsylvania and practiced gymnastics at a gymkhana in Monroeville.
+Madison Knisley was born on September 9, 2003 in Pittsburgh, Pennsylvania.
+She went to school at Pivik Elementary School, in Plum, Pennsylvania and practiced gymnastics at a gymkhana in Monroeville.

 Professional wrestling career

 All Elite Wrestling (2021)

-On September 28, 2021, Knisley made her All Elite Wrestling debut as enhancement talent on Dark under the ring name Nikita Knight against Thunder Rosa.
-She wrestled in another match against Julia Hart, on the October 24, 2021 episode of Dark, which she lost.
+Knisley made her professional wrestling debut on the September 28, 2021 (taped on September 11, 2021) episode of AEW Dark, where she performed under the ring name Nikita Knight, losing to Thunder Rosa.
+She wrestled in another match on the October 24, 2021 episode of Dark, against Julia Hart, which she lost.

 WWE

 Chase University (2022–2024)

 On March 17, 2022, Knisley was announced as one of the 14 recruits who reported to the WWE Performance Center in Orlando, Florida.
 One month later, she began to work under the ring name Thea Hail.
 She was assigned to NXT, where she became part of the Chase University stable.

-On the February 7, 2023, episode of NXT, Hail confronted Tiffany Stratton over a TikTok video which Stratton uploaded, and she took issue with.
-After the incident, Ava appeared behind Hail, cupped her hand over mouth, then dragged her away.
-Two weeks later, on February 21, Chase and Hudson defended Hail's honor, by facing The Dyad, who had Ava by their side.
-Hail was chased around the ring by Ava, which led to Chase arguing with her, while Fowler and Reid hit Hudson with the double codebreaker, ultimately costing Chase University the match.
-On April 1, on the NXT Stand & Deliver Kickoff pre-show, Hail, Duke Hudson, Andre Chase, and Tyler Bate defeated Schism in an eight-person mixed tag team match to successfully retain control of Chase University.
-On the June 6 episode of NXT, Hail won a battle royal to become the number one contender for Stratton's NXT Women's Championship.
-The match took place at Week 2 of Gold Rush on June 27, where Hail failed to win.
-She challenged Stratton once again on July 30 at The Great American Bash in a submission match, but lost while being held in a boston crab, as Chase threw in the towel on her behalf.
-At Week 2 of NXT: Halloween Havoc on October 31, Hail and Jayne challenged WWE Women's Tag Team Champions Chelsea Green and Piper Niven for the titles though they were unsuccessful as Chase refused to help Jayne cheat to win.
+As part of the stable, they feuded with Schism (Joe Gacy, Ava, Jagger Reid, and Rip Fowler), winning an eight-person mixed tag team match at the 2023 NXT Stand & Deliver kickoff.
+Hail feuded with Tiffany Stratton for NXT Women's Championship at Week 2 of Gold Rush in a singles match and The Great American Bash in a submission match, but could not win the title.
+At Week 2 of NXT: Halloween Havoc on October 31, 2023, Hail and fellow Chase University member Jacy Jayne challenged WWE Women's Tag Team Champions Chelsea Green and Piper Niven for the titles though they were unsuccessful.